DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/assert.md

 ## Assertion Structure

-To construct assertions, use the test controller's [`expect`](../../reference/test-api/testcontroller/expect/README.md) method.
+To construct assertions, use the test controller's [expect](../../reference/test-api/testcontroller/expect/README.md) method.

-The `expect` method is followed by an assertion method that accepts an expected value and optional arguments.
+The [t.expect](../../reference/test-api/testcontroller/expect/README.md) method is followed by an assertion method that accepts an expected value and optional arguments.

 The following example shows the structure of the deep equality assertion: